Brazil - Market OverviewBrazil - Market Overview

 Watch other Export Market Destination videos.

-Despite the uncertainty, Brazil represents an excellent partner for experienced U.S. exporters across various sectors.
-In addition to the domestic appetite for U.S. products and high opinion regarding their quality and value, there have been several significant national successes in the past year:
+Brazil represents an excellent market for experienced U.S. exporters across various sectors.
+In addition to the domestic appetite for U.S. products and high opinion regarding their quality and value, there have been several significant national successes in the past two years:

 - Open Skies: In May 2018, the U.S. and Brazil finalized the Open Skies agreement which expands opportunities for future air travel and commerce between the U.S. and Brazil.